open-telemetry/opentelemetry.io/content/en/status.md

 stability documented in its `README.md`.
 You can find a list of all available collector components in the [registry](/ecosystem/registry/?language=collector).

+## Kubernetes Operator

+The OpenTelemetry Operator status is [mixed](/docs/specs/otel/document-status/#mixed), since it can deploy components of differing statuses.

+The Operator itself is considered TODO LOL.

 ## Specifications

 For the development status, or maturity level, of the